“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Okay, okay… I get the picture.
 Go and change over there or something, I guess.”
 Nayleen motioned her hand in a shooing gesture at him and towards a rocky outcrop that was to his right.
 “Make sure you don’t accidentally trip and slide down or something.”

 “Come on, I’m not that hopeless.”
 Sairek frowned.
 He moved himself where Nayleen had gestured and began to strip himself down out of his disguised clothes.
-He stashed the clothes and the pack where he changed and stepped back out into his regular attire.
-“Feels good to be back to normal… and now you can stop calling me ‘Sam’ finally.”
+He stashed the clothes and the pack where he changed and stepped back out of his cover into his regular attire, staff included.
+“Feels good to be back to normal… and you can stop calling me ‘Sam’ finally.”
 He added, glaring at Nayleen.

 Sairek and Nayleen were about to quibble at each other as was their usual habit, Cyial’s voice however had disarmed both of them and they quickened their pace to catch up to him.
 The three of them were greeted with a vast view of a large forest that looked like it was surrounded by a ring of mountains; a couple of streams which ran through them and a few large rocky spires and outcrops dotted the green landscape.